 They talk about the “diets to donuts” phase that many folks have when they realise they’re done with dieting, but what’s great is that they talk about the place in between those extremes that we’re aiming for – they call that discernment.

 If you’ve ever felt shame or frustration about the size or shape of your body, while simultaneously tired as f*ck from constantly trying to “fix” it to be more palatable to society, and/or if you’re bored of the space the struggle takes up in your head, while simultaneously not knowing how the hell to do things differently… you may enjoy this episode.
 I found this to be a poignant and helpful conversation.

-The Done Bingeing Podcast – This is a very practical and compassionate podcast by Martha Ayim.
+The Done Bingeing Podcast – This is a practical and compassionate podcast by Martha Ayim.
 She was a secret binge eater for over 30 years, to the point of having her jaw wired at one point.
 I was in a bleak and desperate place when I found Martha’s work last year and she gave me a lot of hope.
-While there are a lot of great podcasts out there that deal with eating issues and non-diet approaches, I’m often in a different demographic to the hosts so I can’t quite connect.
+While there are a lot of great podcasts out there that deal with eating issues and non-diet approaches, I’m often in a different demographic or in a larger body size to the hosts so I can’t always quite connect.
 Martha was the first person I’d ever come across with a similar severity and duration of binge history, only she’d managed to find a way forward and now generously shares a lot of great information.